george-hawkins/mini-quad-2023/build.md

 If doing again, I'd get the slightly longer ESC cable from Speedybee or get one of the 100mm cables from AliExpress.

-Note: if using a Mamba interference isolation board in combination with a Flywoo 30.5x30.5 insulation board between ESC and FC then I mightn't be so worried about routing the ESC cable over the ESC if it still went under this board and so couldn't knock against the FC.
+Note: if using a [Mamba interference shield](https://www.diatone.us/products/mamba-interference-shielding-fpc) in combination with a Flywoo [30.5x30.5 insulation board](https://flywoo.net/products/10-pcs-20x20mm-30-5x30-5mm-insulation-board-short-circuit-protection-for-f3-f4-f7-flight-controller-esc) between ESC and FC then I mightn't be so worried about routing the ESC cable over the ESC if it still went under this board and so couldn't knock against the FC.

 Transmitter
 -----------